It starts like any other day. A hot cuppa, email, work. Then it happens.

 If you don't want to use a VOIP app or have no data, you can use a third-party long distance calling company.
 While this is becoming a less popular option, it’s still effective.

-Most calling card services work by simply dialing a short number first and then entering the number you wish to call at the prompt.
+Most calling card services work by simply dialling a short number first and then entering the number you wish to call at the prompt.

-Much like minutes and data, texting is often an area of waste on monthly bills.
+Much like minutes and data, texting is often an area of waste on monthly tariffs.

 There are two common scenarios: